The Granites gold mine

 The Granites, also known as the Tanami Mine, is a gold mine in the Tanami Desert of the Northern Territory of Australia.
 It has been operated by Newmont Mining since 2002.
 The mine is about 540 km north-west of Alice Springs.

 History

-The first European person to find and recognise gold in the Tanami Desert was Alan Davidson, who arrived in the area in 1898 and continued prospecting until 1901.
+The first European person to find and recognise gold in the Tanami Desert was Allan Arthur Davidson, who arrived in the area in 1898 and continued prospecting until 1901.
 He took the name Tanami for the region from local Aboriginal people who visited his camp.
 "On inquiry [he] learned that the native name of the rockholes (from [which the party obtained water] was Tanami, and that they "never died," he said.
 Davidson showed the gold specimens to these Aboriginal people, who recognised it and described "mobs of similar stone to the east, together with a large creek containing plenty of water and fish.
 This they said was "two days' sleep to the south of east".

+In 1936 anthropologist Charles P. Mountford, during an expedition with organised by the University of Adelaide's board for anthropological research, photographed the activities of aboriginal people drinking from the waterholes, knapping found fragments of bottle glass to make spearheads, and spinning strings from animal fur.